mbakhtar/iste-advanced-agriculture-v2/advancedagriculture.md

 Click on the bulb to show your hint.

 ## Step 9
 Congratulations on completing your Automatic Irrigation System!
-- everyone can use tech to make the world a better place!
-Go back to the Forward Edu lesson for more activities and extensions"
+Go back to the Forward Edu lesson for more activities and extensions